SAP/ai-sdk-js/packages/ai-core/README.md

 This package provides tools to manage your scenarios and workflows in SAP AI Core.

-- Streamline data preprocessing and model training pipelines
+- Streamline data preprocessing and model training pipelines.
-- Execute batch inference jobs
+- Execute batch inference jobs.
-- Deploy inference endpoints for your trained models
+- Deploy inference endpoints for your trained models.
-- Register custom Docker registries, sync AI content from your own git repositories, and register your own object storage for training data and model artifacts
+- Register custom Docker registries, sync AI content from your own git repositories, and register your own object storage for training data and model artifacts.

 ### Installation